PicsArt/cppbind/docs/02_get_started/03_hello_user.rst

             return (age > 21 ?
 "Hello ": "Hi ") + name;
         }
         /**
-         * Greeting function.
+         * Welcome function.
          */
         std::string welcome(const UserInfo& user){
+            if(!user.want_a_drink)
+                return "Welcome " + name + "!
+Let me know if you want something";
+            //else
-            return (age > 21 ?
-"Hello ": "Hi ") + name;
+            return "Welcome " + name + "!
+Do you want cap of " + (age > 21 ? "beer?": "juice?");
         }
    };

-To be able to use it from other languages you need to create binding from that language to you C++ library.
+To be able to use it from other languages you need to create binding from your C++ library to that language.
 IEGEN is a tool which will help you to achieve that just by adding some extra marks to you C++ codes.

 In a code above you need to export **UserInfo** structure with *age* and *name* properties and **Host** class with its methods.
 Do do that you just change your Doxygen comments to include IEGEN instructions and parameters.

 .. _Basic example C++ with IEGEN:

 .. code-block:: cpp
+   :emphasize-lines: 5 - 6, 13 - 14, 20-21, 33-34, 54-55

    #include<string.h>

    /**
-    * Structure do describe user.
+    * Structure to describe user.
     * __API__
     * gen: class
     */